oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-data/helidon-data.md

 Note that in this case it is named `Main (2)` but that may vary

   8. Click the name `Main (2)` in this case (but yours may vary) and name this configuration `stockmanager`

+  9. Make sure that the project is set to `helidon-labs-stockmanager`

+  10. Make sure that the Main slass is set to `com.oracle.labs.helidon.stockmanager.Main`

   ![](images/eclipse-run-configurations-new-config-named.png)

-  9. Now click on the `args` tab (this is just below the name)
+  11. Now click on the `args` tab (this is just below the name)

 The Run configurations popup will now switch to the arguments tab (this may have been abbreviated to `args` in the UI

   ![](images/eclipse-run-configurations-new-config-args.png)

-  10. Copy the text below into a notepad or ASCII text editor you will need to make some changes to it before you use it.
+  12. Copy the text below into a notepad or ASCII text editor you will need to make some changes to it before you use it.
 (Do **not** use a word processor like Microsoft Word or anything that makes the text "pretty" as they replace the `-` characters automatically with a non ASCII visually longer version, and that won't work)

 Be careful not to add any newlines or extra spaces, tabs etc. Note that this is a long line, and you may have to scroll in the text box to see all of it.